 The Appointments, Remunerations and Sustainability Committee will appoint one of its independent Directors to be its Chair.
-The Secretary of the Board of Directors may be appointed Secretary of the Appointments, Remunerations and Sustainability Committee, on condition that he or she is not an executive Director.
+The Secretary of the Board of Directors may be appointed Secretary of the Appointments, Remunerations and Sustainability Committee, on condition that they are not an executive Director, and may also be appointed Vice Secretary.